Evrima Rendering; Renderings are artistic concepts. All features, plans and specifications are subject to change without notice

 What We Love

-The Yacht Vibe: What’s not to love about a cruise line of three custom-built yachts designed to sail to the world’s chicest destinations?
+The Yacht Vibe: What’s not to love about a cruise line of custom-built yachts designed to sail to the world’s chicest destinations?
 While it will require some big bucks to cruise this way (fares start at $5,000-$7,000 per person for a seven-night itinerary), you don’t have to have a billionaire’s bank account to enjoy the private-yacht-like perks of bespoke pampering at sea—which include a Ritz-Carlton Spa offering treatments both indoors and outdoors and two infinity-edge pools, one with adjacent whirlpools—you just need to be willing to share your yacht with a few hundred other guests.

 Best Known For

-The Marina: Ships might not offer a white-sand beach luxury resorts do, but the yachts of Ritz-Carlton offer something almost as inviting: The Marina, a lounger-lined aft terrace sitting just above the water line offering access for swimming and watersports while at anchor.
+The Marina: Ships might not offer a white-sand beach like luxury resorts do, but the yachts of Ritz-Carlton offer something almost as inviting: The Marina, a lounger-lined aft terrace sitting just above the water line offering access for swimming and watersports while at anchor.
 Plus, the Marina Terrace bar just steps above it serves hand-crafted cocktails.
 We say “cheers” to that.

 Who It's Best For